SS Fort Stikine

 Fort Stikine was a British Fort ship which was built in Canada in 1942.
 Owned by the American War Shipping Administration, she was leased under charter to the Ministry of War Transport under the Lend-Lease scheme and operated under the management of the Port Line.
-Fort Stikine only had a short career, and was destroyed in an explosion at Bombay, India, in April 1944 that caused the loss of a further thirteen ships.
+Fort Stikine only had a short career, and was destroyed in an explosion at Bombay, India, in April 1944 that caused the loss of a further 13 ships.

 Construction

 Fort Stikine was 441 ft 5 in long, with a beam of 57 ft 2 in.
 She had a depth of 35 ft 0 in and a draught of 26 ft 11.5 in.
-The ship was propelled by a 505 NHP triple expansion steam engine which was built by the Dominion Engineering Works, Montreal, Quebec, Canada.
+The ship was propelled by a 505-NHP triple expansion steam engine, which was built by the Dominion Engineering Works, Montreal, Quebec, Canada.
 It had cylinders of 24.5 inches (62 cm), 37 in and 70 in bore by 48 in stroke.
-Fort and Park ship were the Canadian equivalent of the American Liberty ships.
+Fort and Park ships were the Canadian equivalent of the American Liberty ships.
 All three shared a similar design by J.L.
 Thompson and Sons of Sunderland, England.
 Fort ships had a single screw propeller.